How do you calculate a fair divorce settlement?

 Unlike the adversarial nature of a court hearing, mediation provides a safe, neutral and confidential environment for both parties to air their views and seek possible solutions.

 They are guided by a mediator – an expert in family law who is specially trained for the role – who will act impartially to help the couple find solutions.
+The process is usually quicker and cheaper than contested proceedings and the sessions can be arranged to fit in around work and child-care commitments.

-Crucially, the constructive nature of mediation and its lack of confrontation help the couple work together constructively to reach a fair divorce settlement.
+Crucially, the constructive nature of mediation and its lack of confrontation help the couple work together to reach a fair divorce settlement.
 Following any agreement at mediation, it is recommended that you seek advice from your solicitor to formally record your agreement in a consent order.

 Where can I find out more about achieving a fair financial settlement?

-At Wilson Browne Solicitors we are aware of how stressful the divorce process can be and how hard many people find it to make decisions over finance at a time of such emotional strain.
+At Wilson Browne Solicitors, we are aware of how stressful the divorce process can be and how hard many people find it to make decisions over finance at a time of such emotional strain.

 Our divorce solicitors operate with the highest levels of integrity and will work with tact, sensitivity, and empathy at all times.

-With offices in Corby, Higham Ferrers & Rushden, Kettering, Leicester, Northampton, and Wellingborough, we can offer you a friendly face-to-face meeting at a convenient location.
+With offices in Corby, Higham Ferrers & Rushden, Kettering, Leicester, Northampton and Wellingborough, we can offer you a friendly face-to-face meeting at a convenient location.
 We will also be delighted to make home visits for clients with mobility issues.

 For more information, please get in touch with our divorce solicitors by calling 0800 088 6004 or completing our online contact form.

-More advice on Divorce from Wilson Browne Solicitors:
+More advice on divorce from Wilson Browne Solicitors:

 A Complete Guide to No-Fault Divorce